xuges/natives/README.md

 *Why use this library?*

-- **Multi-Platform:** Windows Linux MacOSX Android BSD,  x86 x64 aarch64 mips ppc loongarch64 and more.
+- **Multi-Platform:** Windows Linux MacOSX BSD,  x86 x64 aarch64 mips ppc loongarch64 and more.
 - **Easy-To-Use:** Simple API (like System.loadLibrary) and tool scripts.
 - **Production-Ready:** Automatic clean temporary file and production validated.